Nchout makes Valerenga history with Norwegian Toppserien title win | Goal.com

 With the triumph at home, Valerenga edged runners-up Rosengard on a better goal difference (+seven) to their first league crown after both ended the 2020 season with 38 points from 18 games.

-Despite not finding the net, Nchout lasted the duration and celebrated her first major silverware in Norway, scoring nine times in 17 league matches for the club this season.
+Despite not finding the net, Nchout lasted the duration and celebrated her first major silverware in Norway, scoring 10 times in 17 league matches for the club to win the league's topscorer.

 The title also marked Nchout's first career league success in Europe after previously coming close in 2012-13 with WFC Rossiyanka in Russia and Valerenga in 2019.